Omega (prison gang)

-Omega is prison gang turned organised crime group based in Singapore.
-Formed in the old Chia Keng Prison in 1989, Omega is a monoethnic with mainly Malay Muslim members.
-As secret societies were predominantly Chinese in pre- and post-independent Singapore, Omega's strong Malay Muslim identity has made it one of the most significant Malay secret societies in the country.
+Omega is a prison gang turned organised crime group based in Singapore.
+Formed in the old Chia Keng Prison in 1989, Omega is a monoethnic with mainly Malay members.
+As secret societies were predominantly Chinese in pre- and post-independent Singapore, Omega's strong Malay identity has made it one of the most significant Malay secret societies in the country.
 The informal prison gang later evolved into a formal organised criminal enterprise, with networks extending beyond Singapore's borders.

+Etymology

 The acronym "Omega" has multiple meanings, with its most common few being 'Our Men Establish the Greatest Association', 'Orang Melayu Enter Gangster Area' ('Orang Melayu' directly translates to 'Malay people'), and 'Only Malays Enter Gangster Area'.
-At its initial formation, the main aim of the gang was to establish an alliance of 'Muslim brotherhood' in prison and in the illegitimate criminal society.
+At its initial formation, the main aim of the gang was to establish an alliance of 'Malay brotherhood' in prison and in the illegitimate criminal society.
 As the group evolved, it gradually transformed into an organised crime unit focused on illicit drug trade and other criminal activities.